- Campus Life

 The School of Arts and Sciences provides excellence in learning opportunities for all students at SUNY Plattsburgh through a core liberal arts education that develops students who can think critically, have mastered their discipline, can communicate effectively and are broadly educated.
 Students may select a major field of study in the traditional disciplines of arts and sciences and in select professional and graduate programs.
 We provide opportunities for students to extend their learning beyond the classroom through internship, research, and field opportunities.
 The School of Arts and Sciences provides a supportive and encouraging learning environment for students.
 We are actively engaged in the scholarship of discovery, integration, application and teaching and provide vital service to the campus, community, and discipline.

-The Division of Library and Information Services' mission is to provide leadership and support in the areas of information resources including technology, access, exchange, programming, and information and computer literacy.
-Library and Information Services directly informs, educates, and supports all aspects of the educational mission of SUNY Plattsburgh.
+The Division of Library and Information Technology Services' mission is to provide leadership and support in the areas of information resources including technology, access, exchange, programming, and information and computer literacy.
+Library and Information Technology Services directly informs, educates, and supports all aspects of the educational mission of SUNY Plattsburgh.
 All programs and policies of LITS strive to be responsive to the needs of students, faculty, staff, and the community.

 The mission of the School of Education, Health and Human Services is to prepare students for positions in their respective fields, to provide a learning environment that fosters growth and development, and to inculcate creative, critical, and humane thinking.